tripl-to/proposal/README.md

 We can make the travel industry a more fair one.
 Why traveling to xxx which is 10k km from home is cheaper than going to the country next to ours?
 Costs.
 Simple, but that implies that people get less for the same work.

-# Roadmap & high level implementation details
+# Road map & high level implementation details

-## Rodamap
+## Road map

 - Ideation, sharing => looking for people to join, criticize, grow the idea.
 - Coin selection or creation